Field service management covers such a wide range of different industries and types of organisations.

 While digital technology has been a game changer, many field service systems and processes are still reliant on traditional manual and paper-based ways to share job information - paperwork, printouts, spreadsheets, phone calls and texts.

-This creates slow, error prone and inflexible work operations which can harm productivity and stifle a manager’s ability to effectively monitor and control the activities of their employees.
+This creates slow, error prone and inflexible work operations which can harm mobile workforce productivity and stifle a manager’s ability to effectively monitor and control the activities of their employees.

 Common issues with field service management: